 Fellows must care for patients in an environment that maximizes communication.
 This must include the opportunity to work as a member of effective interprofessional teams that are appropriate to the delivery of care in the subspecialty and larger health system.
-(Core)

-VI.E.2.a) Contributors to effective interprofessional teams include consulting physicians, psychologists, psychiatric nurses, social workers, and other professional and paraprofessional mental health personnel involved in the evaluation and treatment of patients.
-(Detail)

-VI.E.3.
-Transitions of Care

-VI.E.3.a) Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure.
-(Core)

-VI.E.3.b) Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-over processes to facilitate both continuity of care and patient safety.
-(Core)

-VI.E.3.c) Programs must ensure that fellows are competent in

-communicating with team members in the hand-over process.

-(Outcome)

-VI.E.3.d) Programs and clinical sites must maintain and communicate schedules of attending physicians and fellows currently responsible for care.
-(Core)

-VI.E.3.e) Each program must ensure continuity of patient care, consistent with the program's policies and procedures referenced in VI.C.2-VI.C.2.b), in the event that a fellow may be unable to perform their patient care responsibilities due to excessive fatigue or illness, or family emergency.
-(Core)

-VI.F.
-Clinical Experience and Education

-Programs, in partnership with their Sponsoring Institutions, must design an effective program structure that is configured to provide fellows with educational and clinical experience opportunities, as well as reasonable opportunities for rest and personal activities.
+(Core) VI.E.2.a) Contributors to effective interprofessional teams include consulting physicians, psychologists, psychiatric nurses, social workers, legal or risk management, and other professional and paraprofessional personnel involved in patient care. ^(Detail) VI.E.2.b) Fellows must have experience working in interprofessional teams that include the consultee, other physicians and advanced practice providers, nursing, and social work. ^(Core) VI.E.3.
+Transitions of Care VI.E.3.a) Programs must design clinical assignments to optimize transitions in patient care, including their safety, frequency, and structure. ^(Core) VI.E.3.b) Programs, in partnership with their Sponsoring Institutions, must ensure and monitor effective, structured hand-over processes to facilitate both continuity of care and patient safety. ^(Core) VI.E.3.c) Programs must ensure that fellows are competent in communicating with team members in the hand-over process.
+(Outcome) VI.E.3.d) Programs and clinical sites must maintain and communicate schedules of attending physicians and fellows currently responsible for care. ^(Core) VI.E.3.e) Each program must ensure continuity of patient care, consistent with the program's policies and procedures referenced in VI.C.2-VI.C.2.b), in the event that a fellow may be unable to perform their patient care responsibilities due to excessive fatigue or illness, or family emergency. ^(Core) VI.F.
+Clinical Experience and Education Programs, in partnership with their Sponsoring Institutions, must design an effective program structure that is configured to provide fellows with educational and clinical experience opportunities, as well as reasonable opportunities for rest and personal activities.